An Irish Escape to Coonawarra: 8 Friends, 1 Incredible Tour.

 Afternoon Tastings

-Our stop at Di Giorgio Family Wines was relaxed and easygoing, the perfect way to slow down and enjoy the afternoon.
-The group loved the welcoming atmosphere, with the option to taste either inside the cosy cellar or out on the sunny lawn, surrounded by beautiful open space.
+Our stop at Di Giorgio Family Wines was relaxed and easygoing, the perfect way to slow down and enjoy the afternoon. .
 A self-guided tasting paddle of wines gave everyone the chance to explore at their own pace, with plenty of laughter as favourites were chosen and shared.
-Great wine, great company, and a lovely moment to unwind together.

 Capturing Memories at Coonawarra Railway Siding.

-No visit to Coonawarra is complete without a stop at the famous Railway Siding.
+No visit to Coonawarra is complete without a stop at the famous Railway Siding a symbol of the region’s history and connection to the land.
 Here, the group gathered for photos, smiles wide and spirits high.
-The siding, a symbol of the region’s history and connection to the land, provided the perfect backdrop for capturing memories.

 The Journey back to Mount Gambier was filled with Irish Tunes and Laughter.